 Whichever method you choose, it’ll work best if you change and clean the hot tub filters regularly.

 A good quality filter will last two to three years, depending on the type of used water and how often you soak.
-The filter should be replaced according to the manufacturer’s instructions or if it changes color or gets damaged while cleaning.
+The filter should be replaced according to the manufacturer’s instructions or if it changes colour or gets damaged while cleaning.

 Cleaning the filter prolongs its lifetime and can be done with tap water or special liquids or sprays for hot tub filters.